Your Ultimate Guide to Savonlinna, Finland

 Olavinlinna Castle was built in the 15th century, originally named St Olaf’s Castle by a Danish noble called Erik Axelson Tott.
 The castle was historically a key strategic fortress along the former border of the Swedish and Russian Empires.
 Over the centuries it changed hands between the two empires several times after bloody medieval battles were fought on its grounds.

-These days, Olavinlinna Castle is the northernmost medieval stone fortress which remains standing.
+These days, Olavinlinna Castle is the northernmost medieval stone fortress that remains standing.
 It is a heritage protected national icon in Finland.

 There are guided tours which depart every hour, on the hour.
 We joined one of these which I highly recommend.
 The tour gives you a much better understanding of the history and the purpose of the different rooms.
 Also, you are only permitted up access the upper levels of the castle if you join one of these guided tours.
 (We were sneaky and went to the upper levels ourselves but got completely lost and eventually found by some not so happy staff).